theliwash/Driver-Safety-Enhancement-Using-Eye-Blink-Detection-BAC-and-Proximity-Sensors/README.md

 ## Conclusion
 The project successfully demonstrates a method to enhance vehicle safety by detecting driver drowsiness and alcohol influence.
 The system's effectiveness is influenced by external factors like ambient light and distance but provides a significant step towards reducing vehicular accidents.

-## Acknowledgements
-- Special thanks to our project guide Dr. Bhargabjyoti Saikia and Head of the Department Mr. N.H.
-Singh for their guidance and support.
-- Gratitude to our parents and friends for their inspiration and support.